highchair/artinruins-com/_property/rustic-tri-view.md

 By 1958 there were 4,063 Drive-Ins nationwide — there are fewer than 400 now.
 The flat land that drive-in theaters sat on was perfect for countless malls and the acres of parking they required.
 Today, only the Rustic is left in Rhode Island, while [four remain in Massachusetts](//www.driveinmovie.com/MA.htm){:target="_blank"}, the nearest being the Mendon Twin, just north of the Rhode Island line.

 During the “golden age of the automobile”, drive-in theatres and other car-oriented concepts were prevalent.
 Roadside diners had car-hops to bring food out to the car, churches fleetingly experimented with the drive-in idea, and local tourist traps sprouted up along major thoroughfares to get people out of their cars and into shops to spend money.
 Rt 146 was one of the popular roads where roadside architecture flourished, especially before the interstate highway (Rt 95) was completed in 1969.
 The [Milk Can]({% link _property/milk-can.md %}) ice cream and snack stand was one of these roadside treasures.

+The drive-in can be seen in aerial photos as early as [the 1951–1952 photo at the Providence Historical Aerial Viewer](//pvdgis.maps.arcgis.com/apps/webappviewer/index.html?id=b1b3a4a4c66847a8b767cde26264246e){:target="_blank"}.

 Through the 60s and 70s, Drive-Ins suffered closures and general stagnation.
 Some turned to other sources of income, or other types of movies that had a guaranteed draw.
 The Rustic went through a period where it showed Adult R- and X-rated films.
 An article in November 1971 detailed the town’s fight to control the content of the Rustic’s screen: